kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/azure-aks.md

 ## Next Step

 You've now setup Kalm on an Azure AKS cluster.
-To get a sense of how Kalm works, see the [Hello Kalm](/docs/tut-hello) tutorial.
+To get a greater sense of how Kalm works, see the [Hello Kalm](/docs/tut-hello) tutorial.